 Financial strength and flexibility.
 We maintain a conservative financial profile in order to preserve operational flexibility and financial stability.
-As of November 25, 2011, on a pro forma basis, after giving effect to this offering and using the net proceeds from this offering (assuming the midpoint of the price range set forth on the cover page of this prospectus) to pay down the borrowings on our senior secured credit facility, we expect to have approximately \$647 million available for borrowings under our senior secured credit facility.
-At September 30, 2011, pro forma for this offering, we expect to have total debt of approximately \$566 million, which is 1.5 times our annualized Adjusted EBITDA for the first nine months of 2011.
+As of November 25, 2011, on a pro forma basis, after giving effect to this offering and using the net proceeds from this offering to pay down the borrowings on our senior secured credit facility, we expect to have approximately \$615 million available for borrowings under our senior secured credit facility.
+At September 30, 2011, pro forma for this offering, we expect to have total debt of approximately \$598 million, which is 1.6 times our annualized Adjusted EBITDA for the first nine months of 2011.
 We have diversified our capital sources, including raising \$350 million and \$200 million in senior unsecured notes in January 2011 and October 2011, respectively.
 We believe that our operating cash flow and the aforementioned liquidity sources provide us with the ability to implement our planned exploration and development activities.